-DFI works to nurture a vision for long-term higher education reform that reduces the federal role in financing postsecondary education, protects taxpayers, and meets the demand for alternatives to four-year degrees.
+DFI works to nurture a vision for long-term postsecondary education reform that reduces the federal role in financing postsecondary education, protects taxpayers, and meets the demand for alternatives to four-year degrees.
+We support opening the accreditation system to new and innovative agencies that promote transparency, value, and real accountability for student outcomes.

 Student Loans